Naturmuseum Senckenberg

 The Naturmuseum Senckenberg (SMF) is a museum of natural history, located in Frankfurt am Main.
-It is the second-largest of its kind in Germany.
-In 2010, almost 517,000 people visited the museum, which is owned by the Senckenberg Nature Research Society.
+It is the second-largest natural history museum in Germany.
+In the two years 2022–2023, 874,276 people visited the museum, which is owned by the Senckenberg Nature Research Society.
 Senckenberg's slogan is "world of biodiversity".
 As of 2019, the museum exhibits 18 reconstructed dinosaurs.

 History

-In 1763, Johann Christian Senckenberg donated 95,000 guilders–his entire fortune–to establish a community hospital and promote scientific projects.
+In 1763, Johann Christian Senckenberg donated his entire fortune (95,000 guilders) to establish a community hospital and promote scientific projects.
 Senckenberg died in 1772.
 In 1817, 32 Frankfurt citizens founded the non-profit Senckenberg Nature Research Society, Senckenberg Gesellschaft für Naturforschung (SGN), which is a member of the Leibniz Association.
-Soon after, Johann Georg Neuburg donated his collection of bird and mammal specimens to the society.
+Soon after the society's founding, the physician Johann Georg Neuburg donated his collection of bird and mammal specimens to the society.
 The Naturmuseum Senckenberg was founded in 1821, just four years later.
 (Note: The museum was opened to the public on 22 November 1821.)

 Initially located near the Eschenheimer Turm, the museum moved to a new building on Senckenberganlage in 1907.
 In 1896 a mummified Egyptian child in their collection (inventory number ÄS 18) was the subject of the first mummy X-ray.
 During World War II, the building was partly destroyed.
 (Note: Bombing of Frankfurt am Main in World War II, on 22 March 1944.)
 However, the exhibits had been evacuated before.